Maklowicz-enjoyer/nodejs-k8s-app/README.md

 # Node.js Kubernetes CI/CD Project

-This project is a simple Node.js web application that has been containerized with Docker and deployed to a local Kubernetes cluster using Rancher Desktop.
+This project is a simple Node.js web application that has been containerized with Docker and deployed to a local Kubernetes cluster.
 It also features a Continuous Integration (CI) pipeline built with GitHub Actions to automate testing, building, and deployment.

 ## Table of Contents